Sibiu International Airport: Development since 2010

 In 2013, Sibiu International Airport handled 189,300 passengers, which represents an increase over the previous year, while in 2014 the number of passengers increased to almost 216,000 and two new destinations to London and Dortmund have been introduced.
 In 2015, the total traffic grew up to 276,533 embarked-disembarked passengers, while the number of aircraft movements increased to 5,468.

 In December 2016, Lufthansa announced its plans to increase operations on Munich – Sibiu route, as the airline scheduled up to 19 weekly flights from 26 March 2017.
 The airline operates this route with CityLine CRJ900 aircraft.

 In November 2017, Wizz Air, announced that it will further expand its Sibiu operations, adding a second Airbus A320 aircraft to its local fleet in June 2018.
 At the same time, WIZZ will launch five long-awaited routes from Sibiu and increase frequencies on four popular services adding a total of 21 incremental flights to its schedule.
 Together with the new connections to Copenhagen, Charleroi, Paris Beauvais, Basel and Frankfurt Hahn, starting in June 2018, Sibiu's low fare network will be expanded to a total of 11 routes to 8 countries.
 The additional aircraft will also allow WIZZ to increase the frequency of flights on four services from summer 2018: London-Luton route will become daily; Memmingen Munich and Dortmund flights will increase to five, while the connection to Nuremberg will be operated four times per week.

 In February 2023 the airport tripled its capacity and terminal size by modernizing and expanding the old terminal.

 Since the airport had completed its expansion, making the terminal 3x as big, Wizz Air and Lufthansa have slowly increased presence on the local Airport.
 Lufthansa currently offers daily flights to Munich three times per day, and plans to bring new, bigger airplanes at the airport from October 2025.
 Wizz air has slowly expanded its route network from Sibiu, with flights to: Hamburg, Frankfurt, Vienna, Madrid, Rome, Basel from August 2025 and Birmingham from October 2025, while also increasing the frequency on the following routes: Memmingen(4/week->daily), Dortmund(2/week->4/week), Nuremberg(3/week->4/week), Karlsruhe Baded-Baden(3/week->4/week).
-While Austrian Airlines hasn't made any big changes at Sibiu International presence, it has quitely increased the frequency on the Sibiu-Vienna route, from 3 weekly flights to daily connections.
+While Austrian Airlines hasn't made any big changes at Sibiu International presence, it has quietly increased the frequency on the Sibiu-Vienna route, from 3 weekly flights to daily connections.